 A Spiral to Keep You Busy

-If you tend to be like me, having trouble relaxing and always looking for a way to make a little money, this discussion may be for you.
+If you having trouble relaxing and are always looking for a way to make a little money like me, this discussion may be for you.
 Recreational gold prospecting has taken off as a hobby throughout the United States.
-It is a great past time for one person, and more and more, a wonderful family activity.
+It is a great pastime for one person and can also be a wonderful family activity.

 I tend to spiral out of control if I'm not working.
-I get panicked and don't know what to do with myself.— Rose Byrne
+I get panicked and don't know what to do with myself.

-Like many machines used to separate gold from paydirt, the spiral wheel uses to forces to deposit gold into a little plastic pail suspended by a handle behind the spiral.
-The spiral is powered by a small 12V motor (about 12 revs a minute) and water is sprayed onto the spiral near the spiral's middle, while another water tube sprays from right to left at the bottom of the spiral.
-The agitation allows lighter material on its way up to be washed away; the heavier gold is unaffected and lies motionless as it goes up the spiral.
+Like many machines used to separate gold from paydirt, the spiral wheel uses two forces to deposit gold into a little plastic pail suspended by a handle behind the spiral.
+The spiral is powered by a small 12V motor (about 12 revs a minute) and water is sprayed onto the spiral near the spiral's middle while another water tube sprays from right to left at the bottom of the spiral.
+The agitation allows lighter material on its way up to be washed away, but the heavier gold is unaffected and lies motionless as it goes up the spiral.

 Adjustments can be made to the flow rate and the angle of the wheel.
-These adjustments are small after assembling and following the setup instructions.
+These adjustments are minimal after assembling and following the setup instructions.